 Marketable securities consist of highly liquid investments with a maturity of greater than three months when purchased.
 All of the Company's marketable securities are treated as "available-for-sale" as defined in this accounting guidance.
 While it is the Company's intent to hold such securities until maturity, the Company may sell certain securities for cash flow purposes.
 Thus, the Company's marketable securities are classified as available-for-sale and are carried on the balance sheet at fair value with the related unrealized gains and losses included in accumulated other comprehensive income (loss), a component of stockholders' equity.
 Realized gains and losses on the sale of marketable securities are determined using the specific-identification method.
-The Company determines the fair value of its financial assets and liabilities by reference to the hierarchy of inputs which consists of three levels: Level 1 fair values are those valuations based on quoted market prices in active markets for identical assets or liabilities that are not active, or other inputs that are observable or can be corroborated by observable data for substantially the full term of the assets or liabilities, and Level 3 fair values are valuations based on inputs that are significant to the fair value of the assets or liabilities.
+The Company determines the fair value of its financial assets and liabilities by reference to the hierarchy of inputs which consists of three levels: Level 1 fair values are valuations based on quoted market prices in active markets for identical assets or liabilities that the entity has the ability to access; Level 2 fair values are those valuations based on quoted prices for similar assets or liabilities, quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable data for substantially the full term of the assets or liabilities; and Level 3 fair values are valuations based on inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.